mkong0216/leaflet-shades/README.md

 shades.addTo(map);
 ```

-Now you're done!
-Go to: https://mkong0216.github.io/leaflet-shades/examples to see the finished product.
+Now you're done! <a href='https://mkong0216.github.io/leaflet-shades/examples'>Click here </a> to see the finished product.

-Alternatively, click <a href='https://mkong0216.github.io/leaflet-shades/examples/bounds'> here </a> to see how Leaflet Shades works with an already defined rectangle.
+Alternatively, <a href='https://mkong0216.github.io/leaflet-shades/examples/bounds'> click here </a> to see how Leaflet Shades works with an already defined rectangle using step 5b.

 <b> Sidenote: </b> In Javascript, you can remove your shades from the map by doing: